Lacy Crochet Wrap Pattern with Sleeves

 Other techniques you’ll need to know: how to fasten off and weave in your ends in crochet.

-Before you jump into crocheting your wrap, take a moment to read through the pattern notes—it’s a game-changer!
+Before you jump into crocheting your cotton crochet wrap, take a moment to read through the pattern notes—it’s a game-changer!

 These handy insights will not only simplify your pattern-reading journey but also ensure a smoother crochet experience.
 You’ll find helpful tips on deciphering the sizing, customisation and more.